Diabetic Foot Care

 Almost all of the worst diabetic foot complications can be prevented.
 You just have to be proactive with your daily foot care, address any problems you notice promptly, and schedule regular diabetic foot checkups with a podiatrist like Dr. Lisa Brandy.

 If you have diabetes, you should give yourself a thorough foot inspection at least once per day.
 It’s best to do this at a consistent time, ideally right after a bath or shower.
-Since you may not be able to feel an injury, you will need to rely on inspecting your feet yourself to identify problems quickly.
+Since you may not be able to feel an injury, you will need to rely on inspecting your feet with the aid of a mirror to identify problems quickly.

 You should also work with your primary care physician to manage your diabetes and blood sugar as best as you can.
 Regularly monitoring your sugar, eating a healthy diet, getting plenty of exercise, and quitting smoking are all ways you can limit the amount of damage diabetes does to your body—and keep your feel healthier for longer.